 Insurance for renters is a form of homeowner's insurance.
 For additional information about homeowner's policies, please click here.

-In the event that you are unable to fill out your housing deposit and application online, you may print the form below and send it in.
-Please note that the electronic form is always more immediate, however, your payment will be dated and time-stamped once we receive it.
+Making your housing deposit online is easy and you can do so through your Admissions student portal.
+This is always the most immediate way to make your housing deposit.
+If you would rather send the payment by mail, you may print the form below and send it in.
+Please note that your payment will be dated and time-stamped once we receive it.